Kalyx1111/KNOW_YOURSELF/README.md

 ## ⚠️ IMPORTANT DISCLAIMER

-**THIS IS AN AI-POWERED PERSONALITY ASSESSMENT AND SELF-DISCOVERY TOOL ONLY.**
+**THIS IS AN PERSONALITY ASSESSMENT AND SELF-DISCOVERY TOOL ONLY.**

 - All information is generated from published psychological research and validated personality frameworks.
 - Results are intended for self-reflection, education, and personal development.